 By no means was success achieved overnight—there was much more sweat equity that in went into the business than monetary capital investment, which was good, because there was definitely a shortage of that.

 The turning point was in 2004, when I sold my retail business to my business partner and focused solely on my ecommerce store.
 In 2007, we were awarded the U.S. Department of Commerce MBDA Regional Retail Firm of the Year Award.
 And by mid-2009, we grew our business 12-times our initial sales revenue from 2004 and had 30 full-time employees.
 I sold American Bridal in 2009 to the largest wedding portal on the Internet, The Knot.

-Practical Ecommerce is an independent, family-owned, online magazine in Traverse City, Michigan, U.S. We are not affiliated with any ecommerce service, platform, or provider.
-Our mission is to publish honest, authoritative articles, commentary, seminars, and podcasts to help online merchants.
+Practical Ecommerce is an independent, family-owned, online magazine in Traverse City, Michigan, U.S. We are not affiliated with any e-commerce service, platform, or provider.
+Our mission is to publish authoritative articles, commentary, webinars, and podcasts to help online merchants.